vogelileo/stock_strategy/README.md

 3. **Run the Notebook**: Open the Jupyter Notebook and follow the instructions to run the analyses.

 ## Results
 The results of this analysis provide insights into the viability of the "Buy the Dip" strategy compared to a more traditional monthly investment in the S&P 500.
+It is worse than the montly investment strategy